GabeScott/standard-works-vault/General Conference/2009 October - Our Perfect Example.md

 Part of that expectation is set for us in a revelation given by God to the Prophet Joseph Smith.
 It describes the day when we will meet the Savior, as we all will.
 It tells us what to do to prepare and what to expect.

 It is in the book of Moroni: “Wherefore, my beloved brethren, pray unto the Father with all the energy of heart, that ye may be filled with this love, which he hath bestowed upon all who are true followers of his Son, Jesus Christ; that ye may become the sons of God; that when he shall appear we shall be like him, for we shall see him as he is; that we may have this hope; that we may be purified even as he is pure.
-Amen.”
+Amen.”[^1]

 That ought to help you understand why any believing Latter-day Saint is an optimist about what lies ahead for him or her, however difficult the present may be.
 We believe that through living the gospel of Jesus Christ we can become like the Savior, who is perfect.
 Considering the attributes of Jesus Christ should quash the pride of the self-satisfied person who thinks he or she has no need to improve.
 And even the most humble person can take hope in the invitation to become like the Savior.

 How that wonderful transformation will happen is captured for me in a song written for children.
 I remember watching the faces of a room full of children singing it on a Sunday.
 Each of the children was leaning forward, almost to the front of the chair.
 I could see light in their eyes and determination in their faces as they sang with gusto.
 You may have heard the song too.
 I hope it will sound forever in our memories.
 I only hope I can give it the feeling those children had.

-I’m trying to be like Jesus; I’m following in his ways.
+>I’m trying to be like Jesus; I’m following in his ways.

-I’m trying to love as he did, in all that I do and say.
+>I’m trying to love as he did, in all that I do and say.

-At times I am tempted to make a wrong choice,
+>At times I am tempted to make a wrong choice,

-But I try to listen as the still small voice whispers,
+>But I try to listen as the still small voice whispers,

-“Love one another as Jesus loves you.
+>“Love one another as Jesus loves you.

-Try to show kindness in all that you do.
+>Try to show kindness in all that you do.

-Be gentle and loving in deed and in thought,
+>Be gentle and loving in deed and in thought,

-For these are the things Jesus taught.”
+>For these are the things Jesus taught.”[^2]
+>

 It seemed to me that they were not just singing; they were declaring their determination.
 Jesus Christ was their example.
 To be like Him was their fixed goal.
 And their eager looks and their shining eyes convinced me that they had no doubts.
 They expected to succeed.
 They believed that the instruction of the Savior to be perfect was not a hope but a command.
 And they were sure He had prepared the way.

 That determination and confidence can and must be in the heart of every Latter-day Saint.
 The Savior has prepared the way through His Atonement and His example.
 And even the children who sang that song knew how.

-Love is the motivating principle by which the Lord leads us along the way towards becoming like Him, our perfect example.
-Our way of life, hour by hour, must be filled with the love of God and love for others.
+Love is the motivating principle by which the Lord leads us along the way towards becoming like Him, *our perfect example.* Our way of life, hour by hour, must be filled with the love of God and love for others.
 There is no surprise in that, since the Lord proclaimed those as the first and great commandments.
 It is love of God that will lead us to keep His commandments.
 And love of others is at the heart of our capacity to obey Him.

 Just as Jesus used a child in His mortal ministry as an example for the people of the pure love they must and could have to be like Him, He has offered us the family as an example of an ideal setting in which we can learn how to love as He loves.